Blinds vs Shades: What's the Difference?

 If your decor is more modern or “industrial-chic”, aluminum blinds are a great match.
 The defining characteristic of this style of window treatment is that the slats, headrail, and bottom bar are made of metal – aluminum, as you may have guessed.
 Very lightweight, these blinds with thin slats create a small stack when you raise this window covering to the very top of the window, making them an excellent choice for covering small windows.
 Mini blinds come in a wide range of colors from classic white, bright colors, metallic finishes, all the way to black.
 There are even a few subtle patterns.
 They have a baked enamel coating which prevents the sun from affecting the color of the slats, making aluminum blinds great for sunny rooms.
 Many regions only offer tilt-only aluminum blinds as of 2022, in accordance with new government safety mandates to reduce loose dangling cords.

-Roller shades for windows are the classic window covering that you picture when you think of a fabric shade that rolls up and out of the way.
-But roller blinds have come a long way since their humble beginnings.
+Roller blinds have come a long way since their humble beginnings.
 No longer is your only choice to pull down on a shade that will violently flap back up in a closed position, stopping wherever it pleases.
-New mechanisms like softlift, smartlift, cordless, and even motorized operation are available now and bring new comfort and ease to this old favorite.
+New mechanisms for roller shades like softlift, smartlift, cordless, and even motorized operation are available now and bring new comfort and ease to this old favorite.
 Coupled with the widest selection of fabrics of any other window treatments, roller window shades really offer something for everyone.

 Solar shades have a roller shade construction but are made from a fabric with a unique purpose, to greatly reduce the ultraviolet rays and heat coming in your window to keep you comfortable at home.
 Solar shades are made from woven PVC and different styles will offer different amounts of privacy and UV protection depending on the tightness of the weave.
 Depending on the degree of “openness”, this shade also allows you to see through it; a practical advantage if you want to enjoy a beautiful view!
 Some solar shades offer privacy while also reducing solar glare using solar screens while others offer little privacy but are more decorative.
 Do sunny days heat up your room too much?
 Consider sun shades.